eltosin11/Fake-news-detector-using-DeepLearning/README.md

 -- Showcase model performance on test data using confusion matrix and classification reports
 ## Results
--- 92% accuracy score was obtained from the DistillBert model (the highest of Logistic, FastTest Embeddings + CNN; Neural Network Language Model and BERT models)
+-- 92% accuracy score was obtained using the DistillBERT model (the highest of Logistic, FastTest Embeddings + CNN; Neural Network Language Model and BERT models)